MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## "mandatory" {#mandatory}

-In a ServiceMode RR, a key is considered "mandatory" if the RR will not function correctly for clients that ignore this key.
+In a ServiceMode RR, a SvcParamKey is considered "mandatory" if the RR will not function correctly for clients that ignore this SvcParamKey.
 Each SVCB protocol mapping SHOULD specify a set of keys that are "automatically mandatory", i.e. mandatory if they are present in an RR.
-The key "mandatory" is used to indicate any mandatory keys for this RR, in addition to any automatically mandatory keys that are present.
+The SvcParamKey "mandatory" is used to indicate any mandatory keys for this RR, in addition to any automatically mandatory keys that are present.